 Figure 1: High level system block diagram- on-board charger

 Onboard charger modules are normally two-stage converters: the input stage uses a power factor correction (PFC) module in the AC/DC power supply with a 400VDC output, which is then fed into the next stage, an isolated DC/DC converter, as shown in Figure 2.
-This provides galvanic isolation and a constant voltage and current output, which is necessary for efficient battery charging.
+The isolated DC/DC converter provides galvanic isolation and a constant voltage and current output, which is necessary for efficient battery charging.

 Figure 2: PFC and DC/DC controller for on-board charger

 The unidirectional high- to low-voltage converters then charge the 12V and 48V lead-acid batteries from the 400V Li-ion battery’s high-voltage bus.

 But what is PFC and why is it necessary?
-You can find PFC in isolated AC/DC power supplies, where it efficiently transmits energy from the power grid to the end system.
+You can find PFC in most isolated AC/DC power supplies, where it efficiently transmits energy from the power grid to the end system.
 The PFC draws an in-phase sinusoidal current from a sinusoidal source.
-This reduces the peak and harmonic currents and maximizes the power drawable from a given AC source – a household socket, for example.
+This reduces the peak and harmonic currents and maximizes the drawable power from a given AC source – a household socket, for example.
 Usually any electric equipment that uses 75W or more from the grid is required to use PFC.

-TI’s AC/DC solution for both charging systems is the UCC28070-Q1 interleaved continuous-conduction-mode PFC.
+TI’s AC/DC controller solution for both charging systems is the UCC28070-Q1 interleaved continuous-conduction-mode PFC.
 The UCC28070-Q1 is an advanced PFC device that integrates two pulse-width modulators (PWMs) operating 180 degrees out of phase.
 This interleaved PWM operation substantially reduces the input and output ripple currents, enabling easier and less-expensive conducted electromagnetic interference filtering.